eclipse/kapua/dev-tools/src/main/vagrant/README.md

 $ vagrant ssh
 ```

-***Note:*** to allow the database creation and seeding the broker and the Tomcat.
+***Note:*** to allow the database creation and seeding the broker and the Jetty.
 Please run a full Kapua project build from the project root directory outside of the vagrant box (see the commands below)
 ```
 $ mvn clean install -f external/pom.xml
 $ mvn clean install -DskipTests -P console